-The process of contemplation requires a sense of calm to discover and personally experience clarity and harmony of unity in discovery which in turn lead to a higher sense of mental calm.
+The process of contemplation requires a sense of calm to discover and personally experience clarity and harmony of unity, which in turn leads to a higher sense of mental calm.
 Mental calm dispels fear; fear and calm simply cannot coexist.

-Thus, contemplative education to cultivate the feelings of unity in diversity deals psychologically with fear with personal experience of unity in diversity as the truth of existence eliminating the need of fear.
-It deals physiologically with it by dispelling fear with the elicitation of calm which slows the speed of the autonomic survival functions of the body such as breathing, heart rate etc. while accelerating digestion.
+Thus, contemplative education to cultivate feelings of unity in diversity deals psychologically with fear; a personal experience of unity in diversity as the truth of existence eliminates the need for fear.
+Contemplative education deals physiologically with fear by dispelling it with the elicitation of calmness, which slows the speed of the autonomic survival functions of the body, such as breathing and heart rate, while accelerating digestion.
 Calm prevents and reverses senescence.

-In the background of fear and anxiety when breathing, heart rate etc. are elevated, how do you become calm for getting into a session of contemplation?
-All one needs to do to elicit calm is to consciously decrease the rate at which one breathes.
-That initiative automatically reduces the speed of the heart etc. while improving digestion.
+In the context of fear and anxiety, when breathing, heart rate, etc. are elevated, how does one become calm for getting into a state of contemplation?
+All one needs to do to elicit calmness is to consciously decrease the rate at which one breathes.
+That initiative automatically reduces the heart rate while improving digestion.
 That is how our physiology works.

-The Truth, Paradoxes and Contemplative Learning
+Truth, Paradoxes and Contemplative Learning

-If we look an object of sense perception and explore its immediate cause.
-First we think of its immediate cause.
-The immediate cause may be obvious or hidden in which case it may need some searching.
-Having identified the immediate cause, we may be curious of the cause of that cause.
-The process may go on and on without an end and every time we regress, we come up with a cause underlying a cause.
+If we look at an object of sense perception and explore its cause, first we think of its immediate cause.
+The immediate cause may be obvious or hidden.
+If it is hidden, it may need some searching.
+Having identified the immediate cause, we may be curious about the next cause.
+The process may go on and on without an end, and every time we regress we come up with a cause underlying a cause.
 If we continue regressing infinitely, we finally arrive at a cause which is termed the ultimate cause.
 The immediate cause of different objects may be different, but the ultimate cause is the same; the ultimate cause is thus the common ground of all existence.
 It is also known as the ultimate reality or the truth or reality underlying existence.

-Modern science explore the ultimate reality of the material world and comes up with energy as its answer.
-Matter is perceptible by the senses while energy is totally imperceptible or it is a total mystery.
+Modern science explores the ultimate reality of the material world and comes up with energy as its answer.
+Matter is perceptible by the senses while energy is totally imperceptible, or a total mystery.
 Isn't it paradoxical to say that this entire universe, 92 billion light years across and expanding, is the product of energy which can be represented by a point of no dimensions?
 It is like saying that something comes out of nothing.
 Modern science was perhaps led to this conclusion by ancient spirituality which explored the ultimate reality of the entire universe of matter and mind and identified imperceptible spirit as its ultimate truth.
-Spirit is thought to be an indivisible unity of consciousness manifested by the mind and energy manifested by the material body.
-Again a paradox of the universe being sourced from nothing.
+Spirit is thought to be an indivisible unity of consciousness manifested by the mind and energy manifested by the material body - again a paradox of the universe being sourced from nothing.
 Terms used may be different, but the conclusion is not.

 Rationality is a product of sense perception.
 Sense perception is definite.
-Rational education does not entertain indefinite notions such as infinity, infinite regression or, paradoxes, ultimacy of causation etc. It also does not entertain indefinite ideas of purpose and meaning of life, unconditional love and compassion etc. Learning promoted by the prevalent educational rational education does not access such notions either which are included in contemplative education.
-We can say that contemplative education is more comprehensive than its rational counterpart which is a part of the former.
+Rational education does not entertain indefinite notions such as infinity, infinite regression, paradoxes and ultimacy of causation.
+It also does not entertain indefinite ideas of the purpose and meaning of life, unconditional love, compassion, etc. However, such notions are included in contemplative education.
+We can say that contemplative education is more comprehensive than its rational counterpart.